 Table Mountain Aquifer

 Capetonians take the drought very seriously.
 It was nice drinking fresh spring water, washing my hands, and flushing the toilet without feeling guilty.
 Most public toilets in Cape Town have hand sanitizer dispensers.
-Sink water is off.
+Sink water is turned off.

 This trip I’m exploring Claremont – a leafy suburban neighborhood six miles south of Cape Town.
 Although nothing beats the energy and excitement of Cape Town, I wanted to experience a new area.